For an overview of the Carbon Reduction Sprint, visit SustainablePittsburgh.org/sprints.

 How are top scorers determined?

 Participants in a sprint can earn points for every question they answer in the program.
-Sustainable Pittsburgh staff will review the responses submitted on a bi-weekly basis to approve these points.
+Sustainable Pittsburgh staff will review the responses submitted on a monthly basis to approve these points.
 Sustainable Pittsburgh staff may also ask participants to provide additional documentation to clarify their responses before awarding points.
 In this case, participants will receive an email alerting them that their answers require attention.

 Sprint top scorers will be identified by sector (e.g., municipalities, universities, nonprofits, businesses, etc.) to ensure that participants are competing only against organizations similar to their own.
 The questions in the sprint competition are likewise tailored by sector to ensure that you are asked the most pertinent questions to your organization type.

 To win a sprint, an organization must have earned the highest percentage of the total number of points available in the program among the organizations participating from their sector.
-Following bi-weekly point reviews, online leaderboards will be updated to reveal the leading organizations in each sector.
+Following monthly point reviews, online leaderboards will be updated to reveal the leading organizations in each sector.

 How will top scorers be recognized?